 - Good written and verbal communicator who is respectful, articulate and sensitive in their style of communication

-Extra support: Support can be arranged on an individual basis, for example some of our volunteers are hard of hearing and so we provide a hearing loop during training etc.
+Additional support: Support can be arranged on an individual basis, for example some of our volunteers has a hearing impairment so we provide a hearing loop during training etc.

 Induction arrangements: One day induction